-Thee’s a lot more to wind than meets the eye.
+There’s a lot more to wind than meets the eye.

-Seedling development is mostly decided by sunlight, moisture, and temperature, but wind is important, too.
-Being blown around stimulates the stem into growing stronger.
-This is called thigmomorphogenesis.
-Plants grown in greenhouses, without any wind, actually get gently knocked around by a machine that helps prevent the plants from becoming too tall and spindly.
+Seedling development is a function of sunlight, moisture, temperature, and wind.
+Being blown around stimulates the stem to be stronger.
+Botanists call this action thigmomorphogenesis.
+Plants grown in greenhouses, without any wind, are gently knocked around by a machine that helps prevent the plants from becoming too tall and spindly.

 You can damage your cornea.
 Believe me.
 It takes soap and water.

 Protect tall plants against wind damage with stakes, tree supports, and tomato cages.
-Wind damage can be in the form of branches flailing around and tearing holes in leaves, and causing branches to rub together.
-[See pruning.]
+Wind damage can be in the form of branches flailing around and tearing holes in leaves and branches rubbing together.
 Wind damage provides pathogens with a way in.
 And hot summer winds can lead to blossom drop and fruit set failure.

 Diseases on the breezes

-Disease causing pathogens are usually microscopic.
-As such, they can catch a free ride on every breeze that comes through.
-[I wonder if that would make it a case of phoresy…] In any case, there are several diseases that can arrive in your garden on the wind.
-Grey mold (Botrytis cinerea) is always blowing around in the wind, which is why rotting fruit gets that grey fuzz so quickly.
+Disease-causing pathogens are usually microscopic.
+As such, they can catch a free ride on every breeze that blows through.
+[I wonder if that would make it a case of phoresy…] In any case, several diseases can arrive in your garden in the wind.
+Gray mold (Botrytis cinerea) is always present.
+That is why rotting fruit gets that gray fuzz so quickly.
 It’s everywhere.

-When spring comes around, wind can really mess up a plant trying to get established in a new location (ecesis).
-Wind is one of the main reasons for taking the time to harden off plants started in protected areas.
+When spring comes around, wind can mess up a plant trying to get established in a new location (ecesis).
+The wind is one of the main reasons for taking the time to harden off plants started in protected areas.
 And when you start planting those tiny seeds, such as lettuce, you can often lose most of your crop to the wind.
-The wind simply blows the seeds away.
-[You may want to check your neighbor’s yard for all that lettuce and endive you planted last year…] And all those delicate seedlings that do emerge can be protected from wind by covering them with a plastic gallon jug (cloche) with the bottom cut out.
+They simply blow away.
+[You may want to check your neighbor’s yard for all that lettuce and endive you planted last year…] And all those delicate seedlings that emerge can be protected from the wind with a moistened layer of vermiculite.
+Or, you can cover them with a plastic gallon jug (cloche) with the bottom cut out.
 Just be sure to bury the edges or weigh down the jug enough to prevent it from blowing away, too!